There was no McCartney, Lamar or Swift.

 On Friday we finally made it to Pilton.
 What a pretty little village.
 We ate lunch in a fantastic pub called The Crown Inn.
 They have an amazing beer garden with their own little Pyramid Stage climbing frame.
 The walk back was stunning.

 On our last night, we were sitting under THE TREE watching the sunset over the Pyramid Stage.
 For a while, there was nobody around.
 Nature was putting its own headline show on for us.
 In the distance, we saw a man walking towards us.
 He came up to us and said that he took a few photos of us as we looked great, alone, under the tree.
 He took our e-mail and promised to send us the photos.

 THE Tree had a plaque in memory of one of Glastonbury’s litter pickers.
 Then a young woman from Liverpool came up with her 3 young children holding a bunch of sunflowers.
 She was in tears.
 I overheard one of the children ask is this where Daddy is?
 Our hearts broke.
 She lay down the flowers and cried.
 We moved further down the hill towards the stage to let them have their space.
 As we walked down we heard cheers and whoops come from under the stage.
 Someone had just proposed to their loved one.

 Glastonbury Festival isn’t just another festival and Worthy Farm isn’t just another farm.
 This place is so special to so many people and is in the hearts of us all.

 Even though the festival has been cancelled for the past two years, Worthy Pastures showed us a glimpse of the soul of Glastonbury.
 It was like we went back to those early Glastonbury Festivals.

-We don’t have tickets for Glastonbury 2022.
+We don’t have tickets for Glastonbury 2022 (we managed to get them in the end!).
 Hopefully, we will secure some but if we don’t I am grateful for the time we spent on Worthy Farm during the summer of 2021.
 The headliners might not be as well known but they made our Glastonbury experience memorable.